-5.9 Residential Woodlands
+5.11 Residential Woodlands

 These are defined by the City of Mississauga Official Plan (2011) as areas, generally in older residential areas, with large lots and mature trees forming a generally continuous canopy with minimal native understory due to lawn maintenance and landscaping.
 No Residential Woodlands are identified as being present on, or adjacent to, the Subject Lands on Schedule 3 of the City of the Mississauga Official Plan.
 Therefore, this component of the City's NHS is considered to be absent from the Subject Lands.
+Based on the small size of the Subject Lands and the predominance of existing open space land uses (e.g., agriculture) residential woodlands were not identified on the Subject Lands.

-5.10 Linkages
+5.12 Linkages

 Linkages are defined by the City of Mississauga Official Plan (2011) as areas necessary to maintain biodiversity and support the ecological functions of Significant Natural Areas and Natural Green Spaces, but that do not fulfil any other criteria themselves.
 No Linkage areas are identified as being present on, or adjacent to, the Subject Lands in Schedule 3 of the City of the Mississauga Official Plan.
+Given the high degree of anthropogenic use associated with the Subject Lands under existing conditions, linkage functions are not expected to be supported by the site.

-5.11 Summary of Ecological Components Subject to Impact Assessment
+5.13 Summary of Ecological Components Subject to Impact Assessment